See old article for Norce [Storm] postman examples.

 - Edit the initial and current values according to the information below.

-- Rename the Environment, preferrably according to the naming conventions:
+- Rename the Environment, preferably according to the naming conventions:

 - [Environment] [slug] ([Application suffix] [ApplicationId]).